 Immigration authorities in Hong Kong, Singapore, Thailand (and probably other jurisdictions as well) will grant residency rights for the same-sex partners of individuals who are taking up positions in their jurisdictions, perhaps as embassy staff, academics, or employees of multinational corporations.
 For example, the same-sex husbands of the current US ambassador to Vietnam and the current UK ambassador to Thailand have residency rights.
 The relevant immigration laws make no specific reference to same-sex partners, but in practice they do not block such accommodation.
 In Taddeucci and McCall v Italy (2016), the European Court of Human Rights ruled that residency rights must be granted to a partner in a same-sex relationship if such rights are extended to heterosexual partners.
-In 2016, a judicial challenge in Hong Kong sought the right of the same-sex partner to work, which would have been given to a heterosexual married partner.
+In 2016, a judicial challenge in Hong Kong sought the right of the same-sex partner.